makrai/notes/subecz14-event-hu.md

 # Abstract

-* we ... detect and classify verbal and infinitival events in Hungarian texts.
+* we detect and classify verbal and infinitival events in Hungarian texts
   * First we identify the multiword noun + verb and noun + infinitive
-  * Then the events are detected and the identified events are classified.
-For
+  * Then the events are detected and the identified events are classified
-  * binary classifiers based on rich feature sets.
-The models were expanded
+  * binary classifiers based on rich feature sets